 - Reviewing periodically the Corporation’s communications policy and monitoring the Corporation’s communications with analysts, investors and the public.

 (c) With respect to human resources and performance assessment

 - Reviewing and approving the Corporation’s incentive compensation plans based on the recommendations of the Compensation and Benefits Committee.

 - Appointing the CEO in agreement with its controlling shareholder.

-- Monitoring the performance of the CEO and succession plans for the CEO in agreement with the Corporation’s controlling shareholder and, with the advice of the Compensation and Benefits Committee, approving the compensation of the CEO.
+- Monitoring and assessing the performance of the CEO and succession plans for the CEO in agreement with the Corporation’s controlling shareholder and, on the recommendations of the Compensation and Benefits Committee, approving the compensation of the CEO.

-- Monitoring the performance of senior management and succession plans for senior management in agreement with the Corporation’s controlling shareholder and, with the advice of the Compensation and Benefits Committee, approving the compensation of senior management.
+- Monitoring the performance of senior management and succession plans for senior management in agreement with the Corporation’s controlling shareholder and, on the recommendations of the Compensation and Benefits Committee and of the CEO, approving the compensation of senior management.

 - Overseeing labour and human resources policies.